 Licensure Preparation

 Programs should align with California’s Pupil Personnel Services (PPS) Credential requirements, facilitating a smooth path to employment upon graduation.
-For those interested in understanding broader licensure preparation, comprehensive guides offer valuable insights.
+For those interested in understanding broader psychology licensure preparation, comprehensive guides offer valuable insights.

 Faculty Expertise